SuperTapood/Cudheart/README.md

 ## About the project
 This project is a numpy-esque CUDA library to play around with vectors and matrices.
 <br>
-The goal of this project is to provide a back end framework for a Tensorflow-esque library to be developed later.
+The aim of this project is to provide a back end framework for a Tensorflow-esque library to be developed later.
 <br>
 Currently, no actual CUDA kernels are implemented, but they will be in the future.